YoussefMKM/Tunisie-Transport/README.md

 Run the following command to start the development server:

-``npm start``
-or
-``yarn start``
+``npx expo start``

-This will start the Expo development server and open a new tab in your browser.
+This will start the Expo development server.
 You can use the Expo Go app to view your app on your mobile device, or use an emulator.

 # Usage